 Approach: The effort will include a project plan amendment, annexation of territory, preparation of a new financial feasibility study to demonstrate economic viability, and re-negotiation of the inter-local agreement between the City of Brownsville and Cameron County

-Goals: The on-going work will also expand the TIRZ by adding acreage in the immediate vicinity of the original zone to facilitate development of commercial property adjacent to US Hwy 77, as well as the possible annexation of a large 1400-acre parcel to the north of the original zone.
-This would accommodate development of a convention center, mixed commercial usages, residential developments, and improvements to hike and bike trails, parks and green spaces
+Goals: The on-going work will also expand the TIRZ by adding acreage in the immediate vicinity of the original zone to facilitate development of commercial property adjacent to US Hwy 77.
+This would accommodate development of mixed commercial usages and improvements to hike and bike trails, parks and green spaces as public amenities for Brownsville residents.
+The project would also add a commercial corridor running along abandoned railroad right of way—parallel to US Hwy 77 to provide both relief to the North/South traffic on the freeway, and also provide access to the acreage to be developed.

 Parkway Development Financing: Fort Bend County, TX